Is Lag b’Omer just a Jewish adaptation of a pagan holiday, or is there a deeper meaning?

 But there is another lesson also.
 R’ Akiva was eventually proven right: we really do have to take a hand in our own salvation and not just sit around waiting for a miracle to happen.
 And in fact, it’s R’ Akiva’s Seder that eventually entered into our Haggadot, rather than the more politically correct seders of his colleagues.
 It wasn’t his fault that the timing wasn’t right.
 The fact that we’re here now would seem to bear him out.

-And so, not only does Yom HaShoah fall within the 33 days of mourning leading up to Lag b’Omer, but so does Yom HaAtzmaut–both exile and redemption are part of the pattern that R’ Akiva accurately foresaw.
+So while Yom HaShoah falls within the 33 days of mourning leading up to Lag b’Omer, so does Yom HaAtzmaut–both exile and redemption are part of the pattern that R’ Akiva accurately foresaw.
 As he himself put it: “Now that the prophecy of destruction has been fulfilled, we can rest assured that the prophecy of Return will also be fulfilled.”

 It’s true that by imbuing Lag b’Omer with religious significance–with its own aggadot and midrashim–we risk obscuring the nafka mina, the take-away lessons.
 But then, the same is true of Hannuka.
 In glossing over the political and military context, we risk losing sight of cause and effect.
 And yet, the deeper lesson penetrates our national psyche on the less conscious level–war among ourselves is no cause for celebration.
 Disrespect for those who share our goals but differ on how to accomplish them is a plague, and only the healing of that strife is cause for rejoicing.